-Date: September 14, 2021 Program: School of Unlimited Learning Agenda Item #: IX Director: Mark A. Wilson Ed.D.
-Subject: 2021-2022 Parent Involvement Officer: Michelle L. Tutunjian Policy
+Date: September 13, 2022 Program: School of Unlimited Learning Agenda Item #: 5 Director: Susan Lopez Subject: 2022-23 Parent Involvement Policy Officer: Michelle L. Tutunjian

-Staff recommends Council approval of the proposed 2021-2022 Parent Involvement Policy.
+Staff recommends Governing Council approval of the proposed 2022-23 Parent Involvement Policy.

 As a requirement for Title I funding, each year SOUL updates its Annual Parent Involvement Policy, which stipulates times, dates, and agendas for parent meetings throughout the year.
-Attached is the 2021-2022 SOUL Parent Involvement Policy, which outlines SOUL's proposed parent meeting schedule for the current school year.
+Attached is the 2022-23 SOUL Parent Involvement Policy, which outlines SOUL's proposed parent meeting schedule for the current school year.

 In accordance with Federal Title 1 requirements, and the new criteria for the Local Control and Accountability Plan, SOUL's written parent involvement policy describes how SOUL involves parents to improve student academic achievement and school performance.
 The Parent Involvement Policy includes a variety of ways that parents can become actively involved in their child's educational experience at SOUL.
-The Parent Involvement Policy is designed to help build the school's and parents' capacity for increased parent involvement and shared decision-making.